Prag8855/aab/content/guides/german-health-insurance.md

 ### Insurance brokers

+Don't choose health insurance yourself.
 Ask a broker to help you.
-It's the best way to choose health insurance.
-It's a free service.
-The broker gets paid by the insurers for each new client.

-I work with Seamus Wolf.
-He is honest and knowledgeable, and he speaks English.
+They help you avoid mistakes.
+They can get you better, cheaper health insurance.
+Their help is free.

 {% include '_blocks/healthInsuranceQuestionStatic.html' %}

-Choose a broker who works with expats.
-Your situation is different, and your broker must know how to help you.

 Talk to a broker (*Makler*), not an agent (*Vertreter*).
 Brokers are independent.
 They recommend health insurance from different companies.
 Agents only sell insurance from specific companies.

+Choose a broker who works with expats.
+Your situation is different, and your broker must know how to help you.

 **[Feather](/out/feather)** is an agent, not a broker.
 They only sell insurance from a few companies.[^61] They might not sell the best insurance for your needs.

 **[Ottonova](/out/ottonova)** sells their own insurance.
 It's rarely the best option.[^83] Even if you get Ottonova, it's better to get it through a broker.
 See my [review of Ottonova](/guides/ottonova-review).

+I work with Seamus Wolf.
+He is honest and knowledgeable, and he speaks English.

 ## How to get insured